By Jeffrey I. Moore – Original Article

 Each key and its passage means so much to the community The Giving Keys has cultivated.
 People from all across the globe share their experience on the brand’s website, many receiving the keys from strangers they have struck up conversations with or giving the keys to others in moments that forge deeper personal connections.

-Over the past four years, The Giving Keys has employed more than 45 people who are transitioning to self sustainable lifestyles, gathered thousands of Pay it Forward stories, and gained international presence in 1300+ retailers.
+Over the past four years, The Giving Keys has employed more than 45 people who are transitioning to self-sustainable lifestyles, gathered thousands of Pay it Forward stories, and gained an international presence in 1300+ retailers.

 Enchanted?
 Find out more by visiting Facebook, Twitter, and Instagram.

 At 26 years old, Amanda Slavin quit her career in the New York City lifestyle and hospitality industry to found CatalystCreativ, an experience studio mobilizing Millennials and Generation Z through the power of engaging, inspirational and educational events.

 It all started with a chance encounter with Zappos CEO Tony Hsieh.
 While rising through the ranks of the corporate environment, she felt disconnected from the philanthropic and educational side she had developed while gaining her Masters in Education from the University of Connecticut’s NEAG School of Education.

 At a conference, Amanda met Hsieh in a small group.
 After he invited them to visit him in Las Vegas, Amanda took him up on his word, packed her bags, and flew out.
 Only, when she arrived, he had forgotten inviting her out!
 Nonetheless, through her conversations with Hsieh, Amanda realized that she was able to merge her expertise in education with her events experience.
 Hsieh is now a business partner and a close mentor.